 What Is Buy-In?

-Don’t ignore the finances of your idea.
-New ideas typically cost money to implement.
-If a leader believes your idea is too much of a financial burden, he or she probably won’t approve it.
-Leaders will consider the financial impact of your new idea when determining whether to approve it.
-Assuming your new idea provides more financial value than the amount of money it costs to implement, they may approve it.
+Don’t sell employees short.
+They can understand the finances of an idea.
+Before approaching you to obtain buy-in, employees must consider why an idea is worth the cost.
+You will consider the financial impact of a new idea when determining whether to approve it.
+Employees should not assume that a new idea provides more financial value than the amount of money it costs to implement, they should be able to explain.

-Explaining the finances will help you secure buy-in for your new idea.
-Try to estimate how much money it will cost your company to implement.
-At the same time, you should estimate the financial value of your new idea once implemented.
-If your new idea will generate more revenue for your company than its cost of implementation, leaders may approve it.
+Explaining the finances will help employees to connect an idea to real actionable growth.
+To get your buy-in they need to understand how much money it will cost to implement, the financial value of a new idea once implemented, and whether a new idea will generate more revenue for your company beyond the cost of implementation.

 To increase your chances of giving buy-in, your team should refine their ideas to provide a clear concept and an actionable plan.
 A new idea should start with why an idea is important to his/her role and to company revenue and/or profitability.
 Refining an idea means proposing it in a way that clearly reveals how it can benefit your company and why it’s worth the cost of implementing.

 Random idea-sharing rarely gets put into action.
 The right timing for sharing ideas will enable your employees to connect and prepare.
 Connecting an idea to growth, how it generates revenue and/or improves profitability, makes it credible and worth your time.
 Catching you in the hallway or during the last five minutes of a Zoom call is not the right timing.
 Scheduling separate meetings to share ideas requires you to meet with employees more often than your schedule may allow, and takes your attention away from areas of your business where you should be spending time.
 Without the right timing to share ideas they are not presented and opportunities can be missed.
 A chance to capture the unique input of your employees should be intentional; it should be planned at regular frequency.